 NOTE - revised in 2021 to show the removal of three unstaffed water-only stations for the safety of our volunteer roamers - there is water available every 5 to 7 miles:

-Section 1 - no water between TMS race HQ and aid station 1 at Wolfkiel Run
+Section 1 - no water anymore between TMS race HQ and aid station 1 at Wolfkiel Run

-Section 2 - water may be available at about the 4 mile point at Pioneer Rd / west GHT intersection - weather & volunteer vehicles permitting
+Section 2 - no water anymore at the 4 mile point at Pioneer Rd / west GHT intersection

 Section 3 - water available at the 5 mile point at Cow Run Shelters